serp-spider/documentation/docs/search-engine/google.md

     // https://google.com/search?q=simpsons&lr=lang_en
 ```

-### Import an url
+### Url from a string

-It's possible to import an url from an existing google url string
+It's possible to parse an an existing google url string to an url object

 ```php
     use Serps\SearchEngine\Google\GoogleUrl;